-The key reason why so many of us receive email newsletters in our inboxes every day is straightforward: they work.
+The key reason why so many of us receive email newsletters in our inboxes is straightforward: they work.

-One of our clients began a monthly newsletter using our services about six years ago.
-The company now considers this publication to be one of the most powerful and effective marketing strategies it has ever tried.
+One of our clients began a monthly email newsletter using our services several years ago.
+The company now considers their newsletter to be one of the most powerful and effective marketing strategies they have ever tried.

 Since launching the newsletter, the business has grown significantly; articles that originally appeared in their newsletter publication have been repackaged and published in major trade publications, and readership has grown from about 1,000 individuals to more than 6,000.

 - Balance: The newsletter should be as much as 90 percent educational, ten percent promotional.
 “Getting rid of the self-promotion and focusing on providing timely and relevant information is how you win over prospective clients.”

 Subject lines.
 The better and more creative the subject line, the more likely someone will be enticed to read the newsletter.
 “Don’t use a question in the subject line.
 Think of something snappy but relevant that would entice someone to open the newsletter.”